paulhectork/aiiinotate-benchmark/README.md

 ### Purging

-At the end of a step, we delete all database contents to start again with a fresh database.
+Step `4.` deletes all database contents to start the next step with a fresh database.
 With Aiiinotate, this is done using `mongosh` commands in a Bash subprocess.

 ---